Tavira, the base for this self-drive road trip, is a peaceful coastal town on the East Algarve.

 Today we’ll take you to see the seaside, the golden beaches, the green pine forests, the Ria Formosa saltpans, and the fishing communities.

 We suggest starting the day in Tavira, your home base for this tour.
 During the period of Islamic rule, it was one of the main settlements in the Algarve.

 The town shows an alluring Portuguese appeal, with crisp white walls, fine azulejo tiles, and waves of triangular roofs.

 Along the quiet streets, layers of history can be witnessed, from doorways decorated with Islamic motifs to Baroque flourishes.

-From the ruins of the Castle, surrounded by oleanders, jacarandas, and bougainvillea, you get a privileged view of the town’s typical roofs and its over 30 churches.
+From the ruins of the Castle, surrounded by oleanders, jacarandas, and bougainvillaea, you get a privileged view of the town’s typical roofs and its over 30 churches.

 Just a short drive away, hidden in the Ria Formosa, you’ll find Cabanas de Tavira worth visiting for its beautiful beach that is only accessible by boat.
 Initially, there were only fishermen’s huts there, fragile dwellings occupied temporarily during the tuna fishing season.
 This was replaced by octopus fishing, when a local man, discovered the technique of using the “clay pot”.
 This is still used along the whole coast.